State formation: Modern state formation

 In recent years, however, there has been increased criticism of the Eurocentric approach to late-state formation within the academic community.
-Shmuel Eisenstadt was one of the first scholars to give voice to this criticism when he argued that there are “Multiple Modernities” rather than just the widely accepted Western “patterns of modernity”.
+Shmuel Eisenstadt was one of the first scholars to give voice to this criticism when he argued that there are "Multiple Modernities" rather than just the widely accepted Western "patterns of modernity".
 Since then, many scholars have begun to approach state formation with a more inclusive perspective.
 For instance, in The Eastern Origins of Western Civilization, John Hobson investigates eastern modern state formation and shows how the western Enlightenment took inspiration from the eastern world, especially East Asia.

 Newer states formed under drastically different conditions than older states did.
 For one, these new states developed during an era that had little to no overt conflict between states.
 In addition to this, imperialist empires stunted the economic development of their colonies, leaving most new states impoverished upon achieving independence.
 Finally, since colonial powers drew territorial borders with little regard towards religious, ethnic, and cultural differences within indigenous populations, civilians in most new states lacked a shared identity.
 As a result of these circumstances, many new states failed to effectively monopolize the means of violence and extract revenue from their citizens, making them (as a general rule) weaker than older states.

 Theories on the formation of modern states focus on the processes that support the development of modern states, particularly those that formed in late-medieval Europe and then spread around the world with colonialism.
 Starting in the 1940s and 1950s, with decolonization processes underway, attention began to focus on the formation and construction of modern states with significant bureaucracies, ability to tax, and territorial sovereignty around the world.
 However, some scholars hold that the modern state model formed in other parts of the world prior to colonialism, but that colonial structures replaced it.
-Safavid Iran is one such example.